Yes, Millennials Can Qualify for Life Insurance

 Don’t trust financial institutions

-For the generation that came of age in the financial crisis of 2008, there is a deep-seated mistrust of large financial institutions.
+For the generation that came of age in the financial crisis of 2008, there may be a deep-seated mistrust of large financial institutions.

 In that case, the idea of a mutual life insurance company should appeal to millennials, because our policyholders are our owners.
 The dividends go back to our policyholders.
 There are no outside investors pulling the strings and competing against the interests of our policyholders.
 The mission of our company is to serve our policyholders first and always.